Last updated: April 27, 2023

 Open an LLC Business Bank Account

-Finally, you need to open a bank account for your LLC.
+You need to open a business bank account for your LLC.
 Businesses that have personal accounts can't move money back and forth between these types of accounts, so you will need to keep them separate.

 If you already have an existing account with another company or individual, it's important to give this information when opening the new one for your LLC.